Advanced-Web-Application-Team/Advanced-Web-Application-Project/Readme.md

 Go to the Website folder and do NPM Install after which you can run it with the command NPM run dev.

-!!!Remember to add your own .env files to the project for it to connect to your own MongoDB database!!!
+**!!!Remember to add your own .env files to the project for it to connect to your own MongoDB database!!!**

 The project was done with 2 .env files.
 One in the frontend folder and another in the Website folder.

-For the Website put the:
+In the **Website** folder put the:

 PORT=8000

 NODE_ENV="development"

 MONGO_URI = your own MongoDB link

-And for the frontend:
+And for the **frontend**:

 NODE_ENV="development"

 REACT_APP_SERVER_URL = "http://localhost:8000"

 Link to the server: